George Mason University Online Family Nurse Practitioner (MSN – FNP) Program

 On-Site Requirements: There are no on-site requirements as the MSN – FNP program is 100% online with practicums completed locally.

-Paying for the George Mason University Online MSN – FNP Program
+Paying for the GMU Online MSN – FNP

 The GMU online MSN – FNP program tuition numbers are listed below, and do not include a per-credit distance learning fee or other fees.
 Interested parties should contact the George Mason University College of Health and Human Services for tuition and total cost clarifications.